✓ Updated June 2026

 You don't need to buy everything at once or at full price.
 Here's a practical plan for furnishing your first apartment without going into debt over furniture.

 Moving off campus comes with a long shopping list and, usually, a short budget.
-Furniture is the biggest line item — and also the easiest one to completely overspend on if you’re not careful.
+Furniture is the biggest line item, and also the easiest one to completely overspend on if you’re not careful.

 The goal isn’t to have a perfectly furnished apartment on day one.
 The goal is to have what you actually need, bought in a way you won’t regret for the next two years.
+For what to stock beyond furniture, see the First Apartment Checklist.

 The Core Rule: Buy in Order of Need